The Advantage of a Growth Mindset in Higher Education

 - 88% Agreed a growth mindset is essential for organizational success

 These compelling statistics from Forbes underscore the tangible benefits a growth mindset can offer any organization.
 Given these significant advantages, the question isn’t whether leaders should adopt this mindset but how soon.
-Prioritizing this shift today can unlock better outcsomes and help ensure your institution’s long-term success.
+Prioritizing this shift today can unlock better outcomes and help ensure your institution’s long-term success.

 Exceptional Leadership Starts with a Growth Mindset